1962 Nebraska Cornhuskers football team

-The 1962 Nebraska Cornhuskers football team was the representative of the University of Nebraska and member of the Big Eight Conference in the 1962 NCAA University Division football season.
-The team was coached by Bob Devaney and played their home games at Memorial Stadium in Lincoln, Nebraska.
-The November 3 game against Missouri marked the start of Nebraska's current NCAA record of 389 consecutive sellouts.
+The 1962 Nebraska Cornhuskers football team represented the University of Nebraska in the Big Eight Conference during the 1962 NCAA University Division football season.
+Led by first-year head coach Bob Devaney, the Huskers were 8–2 (5–2 in Big 8, third) in the regular season, and played their home games on campus at Memorial Stadium in Lincoln, Nebraska.

+Undefeated through October, their loss to Missouri on November 3 marked the start of Nebraska's current NCAA record of 400 consecutive sellouts.
+At the chilly Gotham Bowl in New York City in mid-December, they defeated Miami 36–34 to finish at 9–2.